reelmatt/reelmatt.github.io/projects.md

 * Runtime fetcher: looks up a video's runtime using the Vimeo oEmbed API
 * HTML generator: creates HTML pages for each video, populating a template with a video's specific information.
-* Budget reconciler: Uses the Airtable standard API to pull in coures expenses from many Airtable bases, to populate a central Online Team budget document.
+* Budget reconciler: Uses the Airtable standard API to pull in course expenses from many Airtable bases, to populate a central Online Team budget document.
 This process is automated using the Heroku Scheduler so the central budget is always kept up-to-date.

 I started writing these tools early on in my Masters degree and have evolved them as I have learned new skills, techniques, and languages.
-Some started as simple shell scripts, then deployed on a Digital Ocean server, and now features a semi-CI/CD pipeline to deploy on Heroku.
+Some started as simple shell scripts, then deployed on a Digital Ocean server, and now feature a semi-CI/CD pipeline to deploy on Heroku.

 As my main job is to film, edit, and produce our online courses, some of the code and